omega8cc/boa/docs/ABUSE-GUARD.md

 > `csf.deny` hit because the per-port allow rule precedes the all-port deny — and
 > membership is an exact-line test, so a manual entry carrying the same address never
 > blocks a provider's own line.
 UptimeRobot's fallback is the same address set published
 > as the A/AAAA records of `ip.uptimerobot.com`, a different channel from its CDN.
+BugBug
+> publishes its runner hosts through one API endpoint only, so that refresh has no second
+> source and no built-in copy — a stale address would go on trusting a cloud host the
+> vendor no longer holds — and relies on the keep alone.
 Every
 > fetched token is value-validated before it is written (octets `0-255`, an
 > IPv4 prefix of `/8` or narrower, so a mangled or hostile body can never open the web
 > ports to the internet), and the resolver lines the pass keeps for its own DNS egress